 Is there a solution?

-Yes, most definitely and the beauty is that it’s a quick and easy job to upgrade without any alteration to the door whatsoever.
+Yes, most definitely and the beauty is that it’s a quick and easy job to upgrade without any alteration to the door.

-There are many anti snap or snap safe cylinders that are currently being manufactured with varying levels of security, the ABS offers cutting edge features to combat cylinder snapping amongst other attacks.
+There are many anti snap or snap safe cylinders that are currently being manufactured with varying levels of security, the Ultion offers cutting edge features to combat cylinder snapping amongst other attacks.

-The ABS security cylinder is one of the most secure euro cylinders in the UK.
+The Ultion security cylinder is one of the most secure euro cylinders in the UK.